TheTechSurgeon/project-container/readme.md

 # developerben/random-machine
 This is a Docker image that generates a random string and displays it on a Flask website.
-Oh and an fully functional CI/CD pipeline in a repo
+Oh and a fully functional CI/CD pipeline in a repo

 ## Step 1: Create a Simple Flask App